Documentation

 Indicator Series

-The output appears in the result payload under chart_indicator_series, and the IDE turns each entry into a line or histogram overlay on the corresponding chart pane.
+The IDE turns each entry into a line or histogram overlay on the corresponding chart pane.

 How it works